dgtyPedro/dumpi-fy/README.md

 # simpli-fy
-make your music simpler.
+ _make your music simpler._

+simpli-fy is a spotify playlist wrapper that diminishes playlists sizes and makes the process of downloading them more convenient.